emotiq/whitepaper/draft.md

 # 5. Token Generation Event

-# New token sales plan

 Emotiq plans to raise $60M (million) in a two-phase token generation event (TGE).
 The TGE target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
 In total, Emotiq will generate one billion EMTQ tokens, distributed as follows:
 * 15% sold to seed contributors (completed Dec 2017);
-* 10% sold during the pre-TGE (private sale);
+* 14% sold during the pre-TGE (private sale);
-* 40% sold during future TGEs, including the public TGE; and,
+* 36% sold during future TGEs, including the public TGE; and
 * 35% to be held by the Emotiq team, to be used as detailed later in this paper.

 Emotiq will follow strict KYC/AML procedures during all phases of the TGE.
 Funds raised during the TGE will be used to, among other things:
 * Expand the the Emotiq ecosystem through educational programs;
 * Build a world-class in-house research team;
-* Explore the different implementations of smart contract languages and their usability, to accelerate blockchain adoption across the mass-market and enterprise; and,
+* Explore the different implementations of smart contract languages and their usability, to accelerate blockchain adoption across the mass-market and enterprise; and
 * Provide venture funding for early projects on the Emotiq blockchain.

 Emotiq will aggressively pursue development, acquire the best talent, and explore new solutions.
 Its vision is ambitious, with equally ambitious goals.

 The pre-TGE I (private sale I) will raise $10M from institutional and large private contributors.
 It will be limited to two weeks and follow a strict selection process.
 Single contributions will be limited to $500k (thousand) and contributors will be selected on the basis of the benefit they can bring to Emotiq and the ecosystem, e.g., promotion, publicity, exchange access, etc. The public TGE will commence 3-4 months after the private sale, and will raise at most $48M (at a per-token price at least 35% greater than that of pre-TGE I).
 Combined, the TGEs are intended to raise $60M.

 Tokens will be purchased in ETH.
-There will be a single price per token that will be determined at the end of the pre-TGE I and public TGE respectively and will be linked to the current ETH/USD exchange rate.
+There will be a single price per token determined at the end of the pre-TGE I and public TGE respectively, which will be linked to the current ETH/USD exchange rate.
 During pre-TGE I, the price will be equivalent to $0.07 per token.
 The price for the public TGE will be at least 35% higher.

 * Team tokens will be locked up for 18 months.
 * Emotiq will set aside a token reserve, to be used for promotion, publicity, airdrops, community expansion, bounties, etc. as determined by the Emotiq team.